 You always have the choice to either read the Bible seek God and see how He reveals Himself to you.
 Or you can laugh at what I wrote.
-I’m a-ok with that :) I’m no better than anyone, nor “good” nor I know everything and the rest doesn’t.
+I’m a-ok with that :) I’m no better than anyone, nor “good” nor I know everything and the rest don’t.

 I humbly believe God has given me grace, the gift of faith and the desire to read my Bible and find out who Jesus is.

 I know I will wake up tomorrow, and I will screw up.
 I will lose my patience with my kids, yell and be a mess.
 But then, I‘ll remember what Jesus did for me on the cross, see what an idiot I am, repent and keep trying to show grace to my kids and the people around me.
 All because of what Jesus did on the cross.
 Peace to you all and Happy Easter.
-He is risen!
+He has risen!